christinecha/league-bot-rl/README.md

 #### Random Notes
 TODO:
 - Requeue: Add everyone who was in the last match back to the queue
-- Add a hint to the default responder
+- ~Add a hint to the default responder~
-- Add a roast command to the bot
+- ~Add a roast command to the bot~
 - Add a place for people to submit insults/compliments, etc.
 - Why are tests so slow when streaming???
 - fix tests to use actual discord messages
 - Cancel match
+- "You there?" feature

 league
 - teamSize